 Morningstar's Guide to Charitable Giving

-Today is Giving Tuesday.
+'Tis the season for giving.
 Here are some smart charitable-giving strategies.

 Charitable giving is invariably on many investors' to-do lists--year in and year out.
 After all, giving to a good cause provides a feel-good boost.
 But giving can have tax benefits, too.